-Remuneration at a glance Remuneration governance Remuneration strategy, structure and framework An overview of key remuneration outcomes and looking forward to the future.
-Details of the key management personnel this report covers and how remuneration is governed.
-Outlines our remuneration policy and how it supports our strategic objectives Remuneration strategy, is governed.
-Outlines our remuneration policy and how it supports our strategic objectives and is focused on the long term strategy of Salmat, with a description of the key components of remuneration.
-Fixed remuneration Detailed description of our fixed remuneration policies.
-Short-term incentives Detailed description of our Short Term Incentive schemes (STI).
-Long-term incentives Detailed description of our Long Term Incentive schemes (LTI).
-Legacy long-term incentive plans Detailed description of our legacy equity plans.
-Executive remuneration disclosures Disclosures by person of the remuneration paid in the current and previous periods.
-Service agreements Summary of the key contract terms of key management personnel.
-Non-executive Director remuneration Details of Non-executive Director remuneration and relevant disclosures of remuneration in the current and prior periods.
-Financial performance Information on the Salmat's performance in key shareholder measures, and five year statutory financial information.
-Short-term incentives ong-term incentives Legacy long-term incentive plans Executive remuneration disclosures Service agreements Non-executive Director remuneration
+Sec etion What it covers 1 Remuneration at a glance An overview of key remuneration outcomes and looking forward to the future.
+2 Remuneration governance Details of the key management personnel this report covers and how remuneration is governed.
+3 Remuneration strategy, structure and framework Outlines our remuneration policy and how it supports our strategic objectives and is focused on the long term strategy of Salmat, with a description of the key components of remuneration.
+4 Fixed remuneration Detailed description of our fixed remuneration policies.
+5 Short-term incentives Detailed description of our Short Term Incentive schemes (STI).
+6 Long-term incentives Detailed description of our Long Term Incentive schemes (LTI).
+7 Legacy long-term incentive plans Detailed description of our legacy equity plans.
+8 Executive remuneration disclosures Disclosures by person of the remuneration paid in the current and previous periods.
+9 Service agreements Summary of the key contract terms of key management personnel.
+10 Non-executive director remuneration Details of non-executive director remuneration and relevant disclosures of remuneration in the current and prior periods.
+11 Financial performance Information on the Salmat's performance in key shareholder measures, and five year statutory financial information.